 Troy University is a good choice for students pursuing a Political Science & Government degree.
 Troy, Alabama delivers a stylish small-town ambiance for young people to learn in.

 About 75.0% of students submit ACT scores, with the typical score being in the 22 range.
 This school provides advanced degree programs for students who need to proceed after achieving a bachelor's degree.
 Find each of the vital specifics on Troy University by checking out their scorecard.

 University of North Alabama is among your top options if you want to study Political Science & Government.
 Placed in Florence, Alabama, this institution is a sound option for students who enjoy the thrills of a substantial city.

-Not only is this school one of the very best institutions in Alabama, 15.2% of its undergraduates come from out-of-state.
 Close to 76.0% of first-year students return to this school for their sophomore year of school.
+University of North Alabama graduates end up with about $15,940 of student loans on average.
+That's far lower than the national average of $28,547.
 Interested in knowing more about University of North Alabama's campus?
 Go on a virtual tour.